-While every couple has their own unique and magical wedding planning experience, there are ten familiar phases that pretty much everyone will go through.
+While every couple has their own unique and magical pre-nuptial experience, there are ten familiar stages of wedding planning that pretty much everyone will go through.
 From the shiny and new phase down to the frantic final stages, you’re going to encounter them all.

-Here are all the stages you’ll go through while wedding planning.
+Here are the 10 stages of wedding planning you’ll go through.

 You just got engaged, your stomach is filled with butterflies and you’re so pumped up with joy that you want to shout about your love from the rooftops.
 You try to fit the word fiancé(e) into every conversation - maybe even at times when it’s not necessary - and your engagement ring has become a staple in your Instagram photos.
 But you’re not the only one making a big deal of it - you’re inbox and answering machine are most likely flooded with well wishes and your friends are cheersing you every time you have a wine glass in hand.

 After spending a few weeks - maybe even months - collecting all the essential data, you’re ready to start making some decisions.
-You’re not quite ready to start reviewing the paperwork, but you’re beginning to become a bit more realistic with your vision.
+At this stage of wedding planning, you're not quite ready to start reviewing the paperwork and booking your wedding vendors but you’re beginning to become a bit more realistic with your vision.
 You’ve realized that strapless dresses aren’t exactly the best idea for outdoor fall weddings and that steak frites might push you over budget with your estimated guest count.
 You’ve got some general ideas, like your colour scheme, wedding budget and season nailed down, but you aren’t crazy committed to any specific details.

-No, you haven’t dedicated hours to finding deals on Groupon and you aren’t exactly begging your parents for money (yet) - however, you have started to become aware of your budget.
+No, you haven’t dedicated hours to finding deals on Groupon and you aren’t exactly begging your parents for money (yet) - however, you have started to become aware of how to divvy up your wedding budget.
 You’re crunching the numbers and you’re starting to get more realistic about what you can and cannot have at your wedding.
-You’ve also chosen your wedding date, location and bridal party and begun working on your guest list, considering contracts and choosing your vendors.
+You’ve also chosen your wedding date, location and wedding party and begun working on your wedding guest list, considering contracts and choosing your vendors.

 You’ve already accepted a ring, so you obviously know a thing or two about commitment.
 Now you’re starting to say yes to people other than your fiancé(e), namely your vendors.
 You’ve begun signing contracts for your venue, stylists, photographer and other core members of your wedding team.
 Heck, you may have even sent out your save-the-dates.
 Your wedding now feels like less of an idea and more of an actual thing.
 Get pumped!

-You’re slowly beginning to realize that your life now revolves around your wedding.
-You’ve swapped girls night outs for wedding planning nights in and you fill your days with dress fittings, cake tastings and appointments with your stationer.
+At this stage of wedding planning, you’re slowly beginning to realize that your life now revolves around your wedding.
+You’ve swapped girls night outs for wedding planning nights in and you fill your days with dress fittings, wedding cake tastings and appointments with your stationer.
 It may be time to take a step back and do something unrelated to your big day, maybe plan a weekend getaway with your BFFs or do bellinis and brunch with your pals.
 You don’t want to forfeit your entire social life in the name of your wedding!

-Time to tick off all those boxes on your to-do list because your wedding is approaching - fast.
+Time to tick off all those boxes on your wedding checklist because your wedding is approaching - fast.
 Hash out all those unfinished details and get ready to get married.
 Remember, you’re not in this alone, so assign some tasks to your crack team (AKA your wedding party) to make sure everything gets done and goes smoothly.

 You’ve got everything planned and paid for, so now you’re on to tying up the last of the loose ends.
 You’re sad to say goodbye to wedding planning but you’re excited to walk down that aisle.
 Savour your last few moments as a fiancé(e) and prepare to embrace being a newlywed.